How Long Do Disability Benefits Last in Pennsylvania?

 If your condition improves to the point where you can work again, you are no longer considered severely impaired by SSA criteria, and therefore no longer qualify for benefits.
 This might occur if a claimant has a successful surgical procedure, finds treatment that works well, or the disease gets better.
 For example, Type II diabetes sometimes reverses or goes into remission if the patient improves their diet and gets lots of exercise.
 Of course, you should always consult with a licensed physician if you have any questions about your condition, your treatment options, or any other medical issues.

 Sometimes, a disease initially improves before worsening again later.
 If this occurs, you may become eligible once more.
-A social security attorney can help you understand if and how your condition meets SSA standards for impaired functionality.
+A Philadelphia disability benefits lawyer can help you understand if and how your condition meets SSA standards for impaired functionality.

 As noted earlier, the SSA continually reexamines claimants to ensure that payments are being awarded appropriately.
 However, if your condition does improve (or if you have another change in circumstances), it is your responsibility to inform the SSA – not the other way around.